Skip to content

 27-year term life insurance refers to level-term coverage designed to keep a fixed premium and death benefit in place for 27 years.
 If the insured dies during the 27-year term, the policy pays a death benefit to beneficiaries.
 If the term ends and the insured is still living, the coverage typically expires unless the policy offers renewal (usually at higher attained-age rates) or the insured converts to permanent coverage during the conversion window.

-Since 27-year term life insurance is not as commonly advertised as standard terms, it’s often handled as a coverage timeline: we either find a carrier option that matches it closely or structure the plan using nearby terms and smart layering.
+Because 27-year term life insurance is not as commonly advertised as standard terms, it’s often handled as a coverage timeline: we either locate a carrier option that matches the duration closely, or we structure the plan using nearby terms and smart layering so your coverage lasts as long as your risk actually lasts.

 Why a 27-Year Term Life Insurance Timeline Can Make Sense

-Most people choose 27-year term life insurance because a real deadline drives the decision:
+Most people choose 27-year term life insurance because a real deadline drives the decision.
+This is what we see most often:

-- Mortgage payoff alignment: You want term life insurance protection until the home is fully paid off.
+• Mortgage payoff alignment: You want term life insurance protection until the home is fully paid off, so the surviving household isn’t forced into selling or refinancing.

-- Children’s dependency window: You want coverage until kids are financially independent (often past college).
+• Children’s dependency window: You want coverage until kids are financially independent, which can extend beyond college into early adulthood.

-- Income replacement plan: You want a death benefit in place until retirement assets, pensions, or Social Security are expected to cover the household.
+• Income replacement plan: You want a death benefit in place until retirement assets, pension income, or Social Security is expected to carry the household.

 27-Year Term Life Insurance vs 25-Year Term Life Insurance

-- Your mortgage payoff is truly 27 years away (or you want a cushion against refinancing or slower payoff).
+• Your mortgage payoff is truly 27 years away (or you want cushion against refinancing or slower payoff).

 27-Year Term Life Insurance vs 30-Year Term Life Insurance

-A 30-year term life insurance policy is widely available and often the cleanest long-term solution for younger families.
-If you’re deciding between a 27-year term life insurance timeline and a full 30-year policy:
+30-year term life insurance is widely available and often the cleanest long-term solution for younger families.
+If you’re deciding between a 27-year timeline and a full 30-year policy, the decision usually comes down to three things: pricing, buffer, and simplicity.

-- 30-year term may be only slightly more expensive and provides extra runway.
+• 30-year term may be only slightly more expensive and provides extra runway if your plan shifts or obligations extend.

-- If you expect coverage needs to decrease over time, laddering can approximate a 27-year term life insurance plan while optimizing cost.
+• If you expect coverage needs to decrease over time, laddering can approximate a 27-year plan while optimizing cost.

 How We Structure a 27-Year Term Life Insurance Plan

-Because 27-year term life insurance is less common as a standard offering, we typically approach it with one of these solutions:
+Because 27-year term life insurance is less common as a standard offering, we typically approach it using one of these planning-first solutions:

-Option 1: Locate a carrier that supports a 27-year term life insurance duration
+Option 1: Locate a carrier that supports a 27-year term duration

-Option 2: Use the nearest standard term and plan ahead
+Option 2: Use the nearest standard term and build in a buffer

 Option 3: Ladder term life insurance to match a 27-year coverage timeline